OllieWalle13/nothingCanGoWrong/README.md

 ### Monday

-- [ ] Set up Unity envirement and get it synced with GitHub
+- [ ] Set up Unity environment and get it synced with GitHub
 - [ ] Come up with how I want to incorporate the theme into my game
 - [ ] Figure out the core gameplay loop
 - [ ] Brainstorm supplementary gameplay elements